chamsTmar1/rabbitmq-file-system-replication/README.md

 The project consists of three main processes:

 1. **ClientWriter:** A Java program responsible for initiating transactions to add lines of text to files.
-2. **ClientReader:** A Java program for reading lines of text from files.
+2. **ClientReader:** A Java program for reading last line of text from files.
+3. **ClientReaderV2:** A Java program for reading all lines of text from files then displaying the lines appearing in the majority of files.
-3. **Replica:** A Java program that handles client requests for both read and write operations.
+4. **Replica:** A Java program that handles client requests for both read and write operations.

-Please note that comments and documentation within the project are in French.
+Please note that comments within the project are in French.

 ## Usage